 10 Top-Rated Tourist Attractions in Bristol

 Bristol was also a trading center and Royalist headquarters during the English Civil War.
 Shipbuilding has been a pillar of Bristol's economy for centuries, reaching its pinnacle with I.K.
 Brunel's SS Great Britain.
 Built in 1838, this was the first steamship to make regular Atlantic crossings.
 In addition to designing the famous suspension bridge spanning the Avon Gorge, Brunel was also the engineer in charge of completing the Great Western Railway between London and Bristol.

-Among Bristol's tourist attractions are 30 art galleries and a number of parks.
-For families, there's Bristol Zoo Gardens and At-Bristol, which is especially designed to engage young minds.
-Ashton Court Estate provides a wide variety of outdoor activities.
-Between all these and a day trip just outside of town to Cheddar Gorge, you'll find plenty of things to do during your stay in Bristol.
+Among Bristol's many tourist attractions are 30 art galleries and a number of parks.
+For families, there's Bristol Zoo Gardens and We The Curious, a science and arts center that is especially designed to engage young minds.
+Also worth a visit is Ashton Court Estate, a facility that provides a wide variety of fun outdoor activities for families.

 See also: Where to Stay in Bristol

-1 Bristol Harbour
+1. Bristol Floating Harbour

 M Shed is a museum that concentrates on the history of the city from prehistoric times to the present.
-Outside the M Shed, you can see locomotives and the Fairbairn Steam Crane, the oldest surviving of its type in Britain, which worked around the clock during World War II handling assault landing craft.
+Outside the M Shed, you can see locomotives and the impressive Fairbairn Steam Crane.
+Built in 1878, it's the oldest surviving crane of its type in Britain, and worked around the clock during World War II handling assault landing craft and other supply vessels.
 Four other cargo cranes recall the city's trading heyday in the 1950s.

-2 St. Mary Redcliffe
+2. St. Mary Redcliffe

 When Queen Elizabeth I visited Bristol in 1574, she described St. Mary Redcliffe as "the fairest parish church in England."
 Built in the 13th century and extensively renovated in the 15th century in the Baroque style, the church is located on the south side of Floating Harbour and takes its name from the red cliffs on which it stands.

-3 Bristol Cathedral
+3. Bristol Cathedral

-Originally the church of the Saint Augustine Abbey, Bristol Cathedral took almost 600 years to achieve its present form.
+Built originally as the church of the Saint Augustine Abbey, Bristol Cathedral took almost 600 years to achieve its present form.
 The east end, superbly rebuilt in the Decorated style by Abbot Knowle, dates from between 1298 and 1330.
 The central tower and transepts were completed in the 16th century, and the nave and towered west facade are from the 19th century.
 The church was elevated to cathedral status in 1542.

-Among the interesting features of the cathedral is the rectangular chapter house, with its late Norman decoration of zigzags, fish scale patterns, and interlacing.
+Among the many interesting features of the cathedral is the rectangular chapter house, with its late Norman decoration of zigzags, fish scale patterns, and interlacing.
 Also look for the Great Gatehouse, built in 1170 as the gatehouse for the St. Augustine Abbey.
 It has early examples of the use of pointed arches.

 Address: College Green, Bristol

-4 Brunel's SS Great Britain
+4. Brunel's SS Great Britain

 The SS Great Britain, the world's first iron-hulled passenger ship, lives on at the same dock from which the great vessel was launched in 1843.
 The work of the famed engineer Isambard Kingdom Brunel, it also was the first use of screw propellers on a ship.

 The site is also home to the Brunel Institute and the David MacGregor Library, an archive of thousands of books, documents, plans, and objects related to England's greatest engineer and inventor.

-Address: Gas Ferry Rd, Bristol
+Address: Great Western Dockyard, Gas Ferry Road, Bristol

-5 Llandoger Trow
+5. Llandoger Trow

 The Llandoger Trow was also the model for the Admiral Benbow, the inn frequented by Long John Silver in Robert Louis Stevenson's Treasure Island.
 Carefully restored in 1991, the building is linked by an underpass to the Theatre Royal, home of the Bristol Old Vic and the oldest playhouse in England to have had its stage in continuous use.

 Address: King Street, Bristol

-6 Clifton Suspension Bridge
+6. Clifton Suspension Bridge

 Stop at the visitor information center to learn about the bridge's construction or join a weekend behind-the-scenes tour.
 Watch for peregrine falcons flying above the Clifton side and climb Observatory Hill in Clifton for a bird's-eye view of the bridge.
 The Clifton Observatory is also the place to see the Camera Obscura and Giant's Cave.

 Address: Bridge Road, Leigh Woods, Bristol

-7 Bristol Old City
+7. Bristol Old City

-The medieval St. John on the Wall is close by, the last of the many churches once built into the city wall.
+The medieval St. John on the Wall is close by and is the last of the many churches once built into the city wall.
 It is noted for its vaulted crypt and interactive displays added in 2016.
 It is near St. John's Gate, originally part of the old city wall, famous for its figures of Brennus and Belinus, mythical founders of Bristol, and Christmas Steps, an ancient alleyway paved in 1669 and now lined with antique and souvenir shops.

-At the corner of Broad Street and Corn, you will find the Neoclassical Old Council House, constructed in 1827.
+At the corner of Broad Street and Corn, you will find the neoclassical Old Council House, constructed in 1827.
 Across Corn Street, the Palladian-style Exchange (built in 1743) is noted for its four outdoor tables, the brass "nails," upon which Bristol merchants settled their transactions and gave rise to the expression "paying on the nail."

-8 Bristol Museum and Art Gallery
+8. Bristol Museum and Art Gallery

 Part of Bristol Museums, an association of six fine museums in the city, Bristol Museum and Art Gallery has three floors filled with Egyptian mummies, wildlife, dinosaurs, gemstones, glass, pottery, oriental arts, and a collection of Old Masters.
 An entire section is devoted to I. K. Brunel and his many technical achievements.

-Address: Queen's Road, Bristol
+Address: Queens Road, Bristol

-9 Blaise Castle House
+9. Blaise Castle House

 A late 18th-century mansion house and estate, Blaise Castle House provides a feel for the lifestyle of a prosperous family on a country estate.
 The Picture Room, with a domed glass ceiling, is decorated with paintings, and the house is known for its collections of children's toys, including doll houses and furniture, trains, and toy soldiers.

 Address: Henbury Road, Bristol

-10 Cheddar Gorge
+10. Cheddar Gorge

-Just 18 miles from Bristol, Cheddar Gorge makes an excellent day trip.
-Highlights of this National Nature Reserve include its dramatic 450-foot cliffs and stunning stalactite caverns.
-Other attractions include the spectacular Gough's Cave, with its hidden chambers, as well the soaring chambers of "St. Paul's Cathedral" and the towering spires of "Solomon's Temple."
-You need a degree of fitness to tackle some parts of the gorge, including the 274 steps up the side of the gorge and the 48 more to the top of the Lookout Tower.
+A word of caution: you do need a degree of fitness to tackle some parts of the gorge, including the 274 steps up the side of the gorge and the 48 more to the top of the Lookout Tower.
 Entry includes the cliff-top walk and the Cheddar Man Museum of Prehistory.

 Where to Stay in Bristol for Sightseeing

-We recommend these centrally-located hotels in Bristol near top attractions like the Floating Harbour:
+We recommend these centrally located hotels in Bristol near top attractions like the Floating Harbour:

-- Holiday Inn Bristol City Centre: mid-range pricing, near shops, great showers, contemporary decor, 24-hour room service.
+- Holiday Inn Bristol City Centre:A good choice for its mid-range pricing, the Holiday Inn is located near shops and features great showers, contemporary decor, and 24-hour room service.